Archer-W/Archer-W.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming assistant professor (join in August 2022) in the Computer Science and Engineering department at the University of Connecticut.
+I am an assistant professor in the Computer Science and Engineering department at the University of Connecticut.
 I work on interesting and challenging problems of networks and security.
 I obtained my Ph.D. degree from the computer science and engineering department at the University of California Santa Cruz in June 2022, under the supervision of [Dr. Chen Qian](https://users.soe.ucsc.edu/~qian/).

 [CV](http://Archer-W.github.io/files/CV_Minmei.pdf)